hmcts/sendgrid/README.md

 ### Setup in SendGrid portal

+1. Make sure the new account you are setting up has correct domain name and zone name, check other accounts as examples (e.g. access-management.tf)

+2. Once changes has been mereged and the pipeline applies them successfully, please follow below steps.

-1. Log in at https://app.sendgrid.com.
-Username is "hmcts-\<name-specified-in-configuration\>".
+    a.
+Log in at https://app.sendgrid.com.
+Username is "hmcts-<name-specified-in-configuration>".
 Retrieve password from vault.

-You will now be on page that gives you DNS records that need to be added to the public DNS zone.

-See an example pull request that was used to configure [SSCS's DMARC](https://github.com/hmcts/azure-public-dns/pull/360).

-Once the DNS pull request has been merged, wait till it's applied.
+    b.
+Browse to Settings --> Sender Authentication on the left side of the menu
+    c.
 Then tick 'I've added these records.' and click 'Verify'.

 If successful then DMARC is all setup.